studoverse/katerbase/README.md

 Returns an `Iterable` of the specified field with no duplicates.
 E.g. `col.distinct(Book::author)` returns an `Iterable<String>` with unique Strings.
 When applying filtering you get e.g. by calling `col.distinct(Book::author, Book::yearPublished lower 2000)` all author names that have published at least one book before year 2000.

 As soon as the iteration starts, the `DistinctCursor` gets serialized and sent to the MongoDB.
-Note that each `DistinctCursor` should be iterated only once, as each iteration creates network access to the database, see [DistinctIterable](http://mongodb.github.io/mongo-java-driver/3.8/javadoc/com/mongodb/client/DistinctIterable.html). `DistinctCursor` inherits from `MongoIterable`.
+Note that each `DistinctCursor` should be iterated only once, as each iteration results in a network access to the database, see [DistinctIterable](http://mongodb.github.io/mongo-java-driver/3.8/javadoc/com/mongodb/client/DistinctIterable.html). `DistinctCursor` inherits from `MongoIterable`.
 Use `DistinctCursor.toSet()` if you need to traverse the `Iterator` more than once.
 If a `DistinctCursor` won't get iterated, no database operation gets executed.
 A `DistinctCursor` is mutable and comparable.

 In case `T` can't be reified, pass the `entryClass` to the overloaded function `fun <T : Any> distinct(distinctField: MongoEntryField<T>, entryClass: KClass<T>, vararg filter: FilterPair): DistinctCursor<T>`.